-- 1. No camper may stay at camp without a completed and signed health form part I. - 2.
+- 1. No camper may stay at camp without a completed and signed health form part I, and the Betsey Cox Assumption of Risk, Indemnification, Release form - 2.
 The health form must be signed by you, the parent/guardian. - 3.
-Sign and include "Assumption of Risk" form and the "Betsey Cox Health Care permission" forms included in this packet.
+Wellness check completed within 24 hours of arrival.